 With the help of faithful supporters like you, Operation Blessing is responding to the COVID-19 pandemic quickly and effectively.
-We’re sending invaluable masks and protective gear to hospitals and first responders in places like China, the Philippines, Guatemala, and the U.S. In Kenya, Haiti, and several Latin American countries, you’re making it possible for us to supply governments and medical facilities with vital chlorine for killing the virus on surfaces.
+We’re sending invaluable masks and protective gear to hospitals and first responders in places like the Philippines, Guatemala, and the U.S. In Kenya, Haiti, and several Latin American countries, you’re making it possible for us to supply governments and medical facilities with vital chlorine for killing the virus on surfaces.
 In Guatemala, we had the honor of delivering chlorine to the country’s president!
 And we’ve set up critical hand washing stations in Latin America and Kenya.
 We’re also supplying extra food to those in need both in the U.S. and all around the world during this time.

 Here in the U.S., thanks to your help and a partnership with The Home Depot Foundation, we’re distributing sanitizing kits.
 These kits are filled with cleaning and sanitizing supplies: bleach spray, disinfectant wipes, paper towels, all-purpose cleaner, work gloves, contractor bags and scouring pads.
 In addition, you’ve made it possible for us to increase the amount of food we’re supplying to our distribution partners around the country during this difficult time.
 Moving into the future, we’re committed to continue being there for those in need during the coronavirus crisis and to keep responding to the changing needs!